epitech-toulouse/TemplateHubProject/README.md

 _What are the exterior actors ?
 Who will use your project ?_

 ### Using technologies (extern dependency)
-_Tell us witch technologies do you want use ?
-Do you want learn ?_<br/>
+_Tell us which technologies do you want use or learn ?_<br/>

+## What's next ?
+Copy and fill in the document at `https://github.com/Styvak/TemplateHubProject/blob/master/README.md`<br/>
+You need to create your own project on intra on B2-HUB module.